WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-2-register-meta.md

 When registering the field, note the `show_in_rest` parameter, this ensures the data will be included in the REST API, which the Block Editor uses to load and save meta data.
 See the [register_meta](https://developer.wordpress.org/reference/functions/register_meta/) function definition for extra information.

-To register the field, add the following PHP code to the `myguten-meta-block.php` file:
+To register the field, add the following PHP code to your plugin file:

 ```php
 // register custom meta tag field